KCanziani/AI_article_summarizer/README.md

 # Article Scraper and Summarizer

 ## Overview
 This project scrapes articles from a news website, summarizes them using OpenAI, and outputs the results in CSV and HTML formats.
-It's designed to automate the process of content extraction and provide a concise summary for easy review.
-The tool is especially useful for staying up to date with AI-related news, providing an easy way to skim summaries and open articles of interest.
+It automates content extraction and provides concise summaries for easy review.
+This tool is particularly useful for staying up-to-date with AI-related news, offering a quick way to skim summaries and open articles of interest.

 ## Features
 - Scrapes articles from [Artificial Intelligence News](https://www.artificialintelligence-news.com).